jannelansman/spothinta/README.md

 The backend (Python v3.9+) requests the data from Entso-E (European Network of Transmission System Operators for Electricity) API in XML format and parses the data to both: Parquet database and JSON file.
 The latter is then used by the frontend.

-The backend contains functions for initiating and updating the database, but for now at runtime, is build to just update the already existing local database.
+The backend contains functions for initiating and updating the database, but for now, at runtime is build to just update the already existing local database.
 I might add a command line interface later to encapsulate all of the functionality, but it seems somewhat redundant since initiating the database needs to be done only once and initiated database is already included here.

 New day ahead prices are typically released daily around 14.00 EET/EEST, for when the execution of entso_e.py needs to be scheduled.
 The scheduling is system dependent and needs to be set manually.
 E.g. via Cron and shell scripting in Unix systems.
 Time of the daily data release may vary, so it's generally good to schedule the update to run f.e. in 15 minute intervals from 14.00 onwards for app.
 2 hours.
 The script will refrain itself from sending unnecessary requests to Entso-E if local data is already up to date.